pyeventsourcing/esdbclient/README.md

 ### Construct client

-The `ESDBClient` class can be constructed with a `uri` argument, which is required.
-And, to connect to a "secure" EventStoreDB server, the optional `root_certificates` argument is also required.
+The `ESDBClient` class has one required constructor argument, `uri`, and one optional constructor argument, `root_certificates`.

 The `uri` argument is expected to be an EventStoreDB connection string URI that conforms with the standard EventStoreDB "esdb" or "esdb+discover" URI schemes.
-The syntax and semantics of EventStoreDB connection strings are explained in the Notes section below.

 For example, the following connection string specifies that the client should attempt to create a "secure" connection to port 2113 on "localhost", and use the